-Hyundai to announce $5 billion steel mill in Ascension Parish
+Report: Hyundai to invest $5 billion to build steel mill in Ascension Parish

 Latest Weather Blog

-Hyundai to announce $5 billion steel mill in Ascension Parish
+Report: Hyundai to invest $5 billion to build steel mill in Ascension Parish

 DONALDSONVILLE — Hyundai is expected to announce plans to build a multibillion-dollar steel mill in Ascension Parish.

-According to The Advocate, the announcement will be made at a White House ceremony with President Donald Trump and Governor Jeff Landry.
+According to The Advocate, the announcement will be made at a White House ceremony with President Donald Trump and Gov. Jeff Landry.
+Landry's office and Louisiana Economic Development will also be holding an event at Gonzales' PACE Center at 1 p.m.

 The new facility will create up to 1,500 full-time jobs and will be built on several hundred acres of sugar cane fields near Donaldsonville.